 What are the different types of pseudomonas skin infections?

-- Puncture wounds of the foot.
-These can frequently become infected with Pseudomonas species and the patient will present with drainage with a sweet, fruity-smelling discharge.
+- Puncture wounds of the foot can frequently become infected with Pseudomonas species and the patient will present with a sweet, fruity-smelling discharge.
 Cellulitis and osteomyelitis are common complications.

-- Thermal burn wounds.
-If eschar is present, Pseudomonas bacteria can populate beneath this protected layer.
-It can often result in bacteraemia (bacteria in the blood stream), a complication with a high mortality rate.
+- Thermal burn wounds with an eschar can be populated by Pseudomonas spp. resulting in bacteraemia (bacteria in the blood stream), a complication with a high mortality rate.

-- Chronic leg ulcers.
-Colonisation with pseudomonas is recognised by malodorous greenish superficial crust.
+- Chronic leg ulcer colonisation with Pseudomonas spp is recognised by a malodorous greenish superficial crust.

 What are the complications from pseudomonas skin infections?

-The most common complication of a Pseudomonas skin or soft tissue infection is bacteraemia; this usually comes from contaminated intravenous fluids, drugs or antiseptics used during placement of an intravenous line.
+The most serious complication of a pseudomonas skin or soft tissue infection is bacteraemia following contaminated intravenous fluids, drugs, or antiseptics used during placement of an intravenous line.
+This can be fatal.